miskatonicstudio/goat/README.md

 games.
 It supports a simple inventory system, interacting with objects and screens, playing voice recordings with subtitles, and changing game settings.

 Full documentation is available on [readthedocs](https://miskatonicstudio-goat.readthedocs.io).

+> :warning: **Attention**: GOAT is going through a lot of changes right now.
+It just moved to Godot v4.1.1, and it became a plugin.
+Because of that, the documentation might be a bit outdated.

 ## Games made with GOAT